Warfarin and Ginger: Can You Take Them Together?

 Why is this important?

-The bleeding risk from this combination is not fully measurable by routine warfarin monitoring, and the size of the effect depends sharply on dose and form.
+Part of the risk is invisible to routine warfarin monitoring, and the size of the effect depends sharply on how much ginger you take and in what form.

-A cup of ginger tea or a few slices of fresh ginger in a stir-fry is a food-level exposure and is generally safe.
-A 1-2 gram daily capsule of standardised ginger extract delivers many times that amount and is what the case reports tend to describe.
+A cup of ginger tea or a few slices in a stir-fry is a food-level exposure and is generally safe.
+A concentrated daily supplement delivers far more of the active compounds and is what case reports describe.

-Risk is higher in older adults, in patients who also take aspirin or NSAIDs, and in anyone with previous gastrointestinal bleeding.
+Risk is higher in older adults, in people who also take aspirin or NSAIDs, and in anyone with a history of gastrointestinal bleeding.

 What should you do?